How do I set up a custodial crypto wallet?

 Whether you’re new to crypto or a seasoned pro, both Brave Wallet and MetaMask are great options.
 Both let you easily buy, store, and swap crypto assets, and manage your whole portfolio.
 And both let you connect to DApps.

-But for the reasons outlined above—the added security and easing of load on your device—we recommend a browser-native wallet like Brave Wallet.
+But for the reasons outlined above—the added security and easing of device load—we recommend a browser-native wallet like Brave Wallet.

 And—bonus—Brave Wallet doesn’t mean any concessions in functionality, design, or ease-of-use.
 With Brave Wallet, you can: